VzBoT3D/docs/docs/vz330_mellow/top_cover.md

 ## Overview

 A finished top cover ('Top Hat') looks like this.
+The green circle marks a cutout in one of the acrylic panels meant for passing the umbilical cord from the hot end to the electronics bay.
+This will be located at the back of the printer and/or top-hat

 ![Frame](../assets/images/manual/vz330_mellow/top_cover/top/TopHat_Overview.png)

 ## Parts